twinssbc/Ionic2-Calendar/README.md

 * dir
 If set to “rtl”, the calendar supports RTL language.
 This feature is only supported in Ionic 2.3.0 version onwards.
 Default value: “”

+* scrollToHour
+Make weekview and dayview scroll to the specific hour after entering to the new view.
+Default value: 0

+* preserveScrollPosition
+If set to true, the previous/next views in weekview and dayview will also scroll to the same position as the current active view.
+Default value: false

 * onCurrentDateChanged
 The callback function triggered when the date that is currently viewed changes.